buntydjoseph-dot/Formula-Student-AI-QCar-Autonomous-Navigation/README.md

 This project was developed for **academic and research purposes**.
 It does not contain proprietary, confidential, or licensed source code from Quanser or any third-party organisations.
+---

+## Prerequisites

+To run or extend this project, users must ensure the following are installed and configured correctly **before** proceeding:

+- **Quanser QCar libraries and dependencies** installed from the **official Quanser repositories** only.
+- A valid installation of **Quanser QLabs**, properly configured on the host system.
+- Appropriate licenses and permissions required by Quanser software.

+This repository does **not** include any Quanser proprietary libraries or binaries.
+Users are responsible for installing and configuring all required Quanser software independently.

+Refer to the official Quanser documentation for installation and setup instructions.